Dexter88xD/so_long/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Here's a seamless version of the two paragraphs combined:

 ---

 ### **Work in Progress**